akmed772/dosvax/README.md

 * Build 4467PS05 (2022/01/10)
   - Fix the cursor color at the position where the reverse attribute is set.
 * Build 4467PS04 (2021/12/31)
-  - Support DOS J4.0 XMAEM.SYS (80386 XMA Emulator).
-(Do not use $BANK386.SYS.
-The emulator unexpectedly shut down.)
+  - Partially support for DOS J4.0 XMAEM.SYS (80386 XMA Emulator).
+(For Japanese DOS K3.x users, do not use $BANK386.SYS.
+The emulator unexpectedly shuts down.)
   - Change the key binding setting (Since the specification of mapper.txt has changed, please overwrite the new file and setup the key binding again).
   - Fix the 5576-001 keyboard emulation trigger key to Left Shift + Left Ctrl + Right Alt (front) keys.
 * Build 4467PS03 (2021/12/27)